 - Lastly, come back here frequently!
 I often re-read these posts and find places where I can clear up some sentence structure or incorporate readers’ feedback.
 This will only get better with time.

 - Sep.
 10, 2017: The previous version of the model used 0s/100s in place of 2016 vote share in places where no Democrat/Republican ran in 2016.
 For those previously uncontested districts, the 2016 vote shares have been replaced with 2014 vote shares.
-This makes little difference over all --- causing just a a 2% decrease, for example, to Pete Sessions' (TX-32) projected 2018 vote share --- but small changes could make a big difference in a tight election.
+This makes little difference overall --- causing just a 2% decrease, for example, to Pete Sessions' (TX-32) projected 2018 vote share --- but small changes could make a big difference in a tight election.